This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 - Day 2: Wake up and head up to the Empire State Building to admire the 360-degree views of the city.
 A great way to start your day.
 Then take a relaxing Circle Line Cruise and see the city from an entirely different perspective.
 Finish your day with an easy bicycle tour in leafy Central Park.

 - Day 3: Begin your last day with a voyage on the unique bus tour called The Ride.
 You’ll see some major sights and get some surprises too.
 Then go see your favorite celebrities at Madame Tussauds wax figure museum.
 Afterward, go to the Top of the Rock observation deck for panoramic views of the city.
-Finally, spend your evening enjoy a taste of New York on a food tour.
+Finally, spend your evening enjoying a taste of New York on a food tour.